-Suprême sauce also the base from which a number of other classical sauces are built, and due to that it is called as secondary mother sauce.
-It is the base for ivory sauce, creamy mushroom sauce, or aurora sauce.
+Suprême sauce is also the base from which a number of other classical sauces are built; and due to that, it is called a secondary mother sauce.
+It is the base for the ivory sauce, creamy mushroom sauce, or aurora sauce.

 One thing to keep in mind is that it is tricky to reheat cream sauces, so it is best to make only the amount you will be using for the meal.
 If you want to do some of the prep ahead of time, the velouté sauce can be made and refrigerated or frozen.